 - Spend as much quality time as possible with your children.

 I spend less time with my son than my wife does, but I read him stories in Italian every day.
-We talk and play together at least one hour per day, and I dedicate my weekends to him.
+We talk and play together for at least one hour a day, and I dedicate my weekends to him.

 This is probably the most precious tip I can give you.
 If you really want your children to be bilingual, then make sure they actually want to be.